GameW1zard/Employee-manager/README.md

  ## Testing_instructions
- Run index.js and upon awnsering all the questions a file shnould be in the output folder!
+ Upon running the file and creating the database you can check mySQL to make sure the database is created correctly

  ## License